omarazrat/jWebAppTester/README.md

 ##### Notes About passwords:
 - You can't nest encripted text, variables and special characters in any order: [:[%MY_ENCRIPTED_TEXT]] and [%[:VARIABLE_WITH_ENCRIPTED_TEXT]], are invalid expressions.
 - The encripted blocks created on your machine can't be decrypted in other machines: every password algorithm is unique to each machine.

+##### features with this version
+- Variables are not forgotten between different files
+- commands "set"

 ##### known Issues:
 - Selectors won't work inside an IFRAME element.